eibol/ffmpeg_batch/README.md

 To compile code, please follow these steps:

-- Create a folder of your choice.
-- Download FFbatch_main.sln on it as well as github folders (Properties, resources).
-- Create a subfolder named 'FFBatch' and copy there all the files, except previous folders.
+- Download all files to any folder.
+- In folder bin/debug, you have to place ffmpeg.exe, mediainfo.exe y yt-dlp.exe.

 NOTES:
-- The application uses some nuget packages, Aerowizard is mandatory, IICSharpCode.SharpZipLib, are not.
+- The application uses some nuget packages, Aerowizard is mandatory.
 - You can find these packages at nuget package manager inside Visual Studio.
 - You need to create your own Code key for encryption, at menu Project -> Properties of FFBatch_Converter -> Signature, or disable code signing.
 - You may have to run Visual Studio 2019 with admin rights at least once, after key generation.